 After another hour or so we stopped for more pizza, this time at Spumoni Gardens (2725 86th St., 718.449.1230, spumonigardens.com) in Bensonhurst.
 Unlike Grimaldi’s, this place served the thick Sicilian-style pizza.
 A passionate debate broke out at the table as to which was better, with Tony encouraging various pizza patrons to join in the fun.

-We lumbered back on to the bus (at which point our full stomachs were tremendously grateful this was not a walking tour) and drove down to Coney Island.
+We lumbered back on to the bus (at which point our full stomachs were tremendously grateful this was not a walking tour) and drove down to Coney Island and Brighton Beach.
 Tony walked us down the boardwalk while he told us a bit about the history of the area (not even trying to hide his resentment for the new developments).
 As we strolled, multiple passers-by stopped and said hello to Tony; he’s become something of a local celebrity.

 The food was tasty and the sights and history were captivating, but the best part of the tour was Tony himself.
 He’s really just a young Italian guy who loves his hometown and his favorite food, and figured out how to make a living with it.
 If we could only all be so lucky.